-- maintain the ability to accommodate residential growth for a minimum of 10 years through residential intensification and redevelopment and, if necessary, lands which are designated and available for residential development; and - b) maintain land with servicing capacity sufficient to provide at least a 3 year supply of residential units.
+- a) maintain the ability to accommodate residential growth for a minimum of 10 years through residential intensification and redevelopment and, if necessary, lands which are designated and available for residential development; and - b) maintain land with servicing capacity sufficient to provide at least a 3 year supply of residential units.
 This shall be achieved by making available lands which are suitably zoned to facilitate residential intensification and redevelopment, lands in draft approved and registered plans of subdivision and existing vacant lots.

-The Township shall provide for an appropriate range of housing types and densities to meet projected requirements of current and future residents of the County of Dufferin market area by ensuring that a minimum of 25 percent of residential housing within settlement areas is affordable to low and moderate income households.
-This shall also be achieved by permitting forms of housing appropriate for each settlement area, to meet the social, health and well-being needs of current and future residents, including special needs requirements, and through residential intensification and redevelopment.
+- c) accommodating an appropriate affordable and market-based range and mix of residential types (including single-detached, additional residential units, multi-unit housing, affordable housing and housing for older persons) - d) encouraging that a minimum of 25 percent of residential housing within settlement areas is affordable to low and moderate income households.
+This shall also be achieved by permitting forms of housing appropriate for each settlement area, to meet the social, health and well-being needs of current and future residents, including special needs requirements, housing geared to older persons and through residential intensification and redevelopment.